matthewhuiatx/autonomous-drone-platform/README.md

 It focuses on building a reusable control layer that can be extended into:

 * UI-driven mission control
-* multi-waypoint planning
+* Multi-waypoint planning
-* autonomous navigation systems
+* Autonomous navigation systems
-* real-world drone integration
+* Real-world drone integration

----

 ## Roadmap